sreitich/sreitich.github.io/_posts/2025-7-11-projectile-prediction-4.markdown

 ### Detonation

+The single most important event of a projectile's lifetime is its "detonation."
+This event occurs when a projectile impacts a valid target, or when it stops moving (because it hit a wall, was stopped by friction, ran out of bounces, etc.), at which point it will typically apply its gameplay effects, trigger any desired FX, and destroy itself.

 When a projectile hits a valid target (how "valid" targets are determined is detailed in [_Effects_](#effects)), we call this a "direct impact" or a "successful hit."
 This is triggered by the `Hitbox` collider overlapping an actor that passes the "valid target" check.

-When a projectile hits an _invalid_ target (i.e. the environment, like a static mesh actor), this is called a "missed impact."
-Projectiles that can bounce off the environment won't have a "missed impact" until they hit the environment after running out of bounces, though bouncing projectiles will always detonate when hitting a valid target, regardless of their remaining bounces.
-This event is triggered when the `Collision` collider hits a blocking surface; since this collider is the movement component's `UpdatedComponent`, this will trigger the `OnStop` event, which is what invokes the "missed impact."
+When a projectile stops moving _without_ having hit a valid target, this is called a "missed impact," and this occurs when the movement component's `OnStop` event is invoked.
+This event can be triggered by the `Collision` collider hitting a (non-target) blocking surface (since this collider is the movement component's `UpdatedComponent`), a bouncing projectile running out of bounces or reaching its `StopSimulatingThreshold` (due to friction), etc.

 Both a direct impact _and_ a missed impact will cause the projectile to "detonate."
-This is the final event of a projectile's lifetime, at which point the projectile usually applies its gameplay effects, triggers any desired FX, and destroys itself.

 This is the single most important event of a projectile's lifetime, and, as such, it's crucial that it's synchronized across all machines.
-All the methods used to ensure this synchronization and handle missed predictions are detailed in the [_Reconciliation section_](#detonation--reconciliation).
+All the methods used to ensure this synchronization and handle missed predictions are detailed in the [_Reconciliation section_](#missed-prediction-reconciliation).
 {: .notice--info}

 ## Effects